 Eligibility criteria

-- Life Now Meditation is offered to West Australians who have been diagnosed with cancer, or who have experienced a recurrence, secondary or progression, in the last five years
+- Life Now Meditation is offered to Western Australian adults (18 years or over) who have been diagnosed with cancer, undergone treatment, or who have experienced a recurrence, secondary or progression, in the last five years.

-- Primary carers are also eligible to attend (by themselves, or in support of a cancer patient), and are invited to register.
+- Primary carers are also eligible to attend (by themselves, or in support of person affected by cancer), and are invited to register.

-- If you have previously participated in 3 or more Life Now Meditation courses, please apply for a waitlist position.
+- If you have previously participated in three or more Life Now Meditation courses or are more than five years since diagnosis or treatment, please apply for a waitlist position.

 Life Now Mindful Art

 Life Now Mindful Art is an introductory six-week guided course running for an hour-and-a-half each week.
-Each class is led by a senior art therapy teacher.
+Each course is led by a senior art therapy teacher.

 What are the benefits?